-&lt;sup>5 The difference of 12 times is explained by the benefits of public status, differences in initial quality not observed by us, and events, such as an unexpectedly good outcome of an R&D program, that may have occurred prior to deciding to go public.
+4 The difference of 12 times is explained by the benefits of public status, differences in initial quality not observed by us, and events, such as an unexpectedly good outcome of an R&D program, that may have occurred prior to deciding to go public.

-&lt;sup>6 The summary statistics in Asker, Farre-Mensa and Ljungqvist also show that their matched public firms have lower performance performance (average ROA = -2.8%) versus the full sample of public firms (ROA = 6.4%) while the reverse is true for the ROA of matched private firms (ROA=11.1%) versus the full sample of private firms (ROA = -11.8%).
+5 The summary statistics in Asker, Farre-Mensa and Ljungqvist also show matched public firms decrease in performance (average ROA = -2.8%) versus the full sample of public firms (ROA = 6.4%) while the reverse is true for the ROA of matched private firms (ROA=11.1%) versus the full sample of private firms (ROA = -11.8%).